 The most commonly used credit scoring tool is the FICO score.
-FICO looks at all the information in your credit report and crunches the numbers and shoots out a score between 300 - 850.
+FICO looks at all the information in your credit report, crunches the numbers and shoots out a score between 300 - 850.
 So how does FICO score your credit?

-30% of your FICO score is based on how much of your available credit you’re using.
+Credit Utilization.
+30% of your FICO score is based on how much of your available credit you are using.
 Keep your debt balances (especially credit card debt) low in relation to your overall credit limits.
 Utilization between 10% - 30% will score you the most points.

 Note: checking your own credit report, which you should do at least annually, is considered a “soft” inquiry and has no impact on your FICO score.
 Get a free credit report from each of the 3 major credit bureaus every year by visiting: https://www.annualcreditreport.com.

 To get your FICO score for free, visit http://www.myfico.com.
 WARNING: you can only get it for free by signing up for their Score Watch tool.
 So sign up, get your free FICO score, but be sure to cancel within the 10-day trial period.
-For your reference, a FICO of 750+ is excellent.
+For your reference, a FICO of750+ is excellent.
 Only about 10% of the population has a coveted FICO of 800+.
+Alternatively, most credit card companies are now offering free FICO score updates through their websites under your normal account login for that particular credit card.

 Finally, having an excellent credit history and FICO score isn’t just for obtaining loans.
 Insurance companies use it, as well as some employers.
 So don’t avoid credit, just be smart about it!